Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.29 - Version 9.6

 - Add option to show current celebration in the title bar.
-- Fix title bar not updated in case of fullscreen or screensacer.
+- Fix title bar not updated in case of fullscreen or screensaver.
 - Fix frozen reminder boxes while mouse is over the monthly view.
 - Fix showing new parashah description box after shabat when a celebration is in progress.